dcos/demos/cicd/1.11/README.md

 You may navigate to your http://cd.example.com/root/site-test to see the files now uploaded there.

-Now return to Jenkins and nagivate to your ngnix pipeline, it will run within a minute.
+Now return to Jenkins and nagivate to your site-test pipeline, it will run within a minute.

 ![Jenkins Success](img/jenkins_success.png)

 If the pipeline fails for any reason, there are logs there in the UI you can use to debug where the problem is.

-Once the deployment succeeds, you can go back to the DC/OS UI and you will now see an "ngnix" service running.
-Naviate to /service/ngnix to see the website running.
+Once the deployment succeeds, you can go back to the DC/OS UI and you will now see an "site-test" service running.
+Naviate to /service/site-test to see the website running.

 ![DC/OS Serivce](img/dcos_services_running_ngnix.png)